yejun2/Mixture-of-Hierarchy-Mamba/rebuttal3_4.md

 * **Summary:** While MoH significantly reduces active FLOPs and parameter footprint, current wall-clock latency is higher due to kernel launch overheads; we respectfully refer the reviewer to our response for **mhMg W1–W2** for the detailed analysis and planned CUDA optimizations.

-We agree that reduced active computation does not yet translate into wall-clock acceleration in the current implementation.
-Under the same RTX A6000, AMP, and batch size of 8, MoH requires 87.24 ms per forward pass, compared with 61.93 ms for ZigMa.
-We therefore revise our efficiency claim to reduced active computation and parameter footprint rather than faster wall-clock inference.

-Profiling shows that the gap is caused mainly by fragmented dynamic execution.
-MoH produces 3,191 kernel launches per forward pass, compared with 743 for ZigMa, while its average CUDA event duration is only 31 μs, compared with 158 μs.
-Routing operations such as `nonzero`, `index_select`, `index_copy_`, `scatter_`, and `topk` introduce feature gathering, branch dispatch, and output scattering.

-The profiler-summed CUDA self time is 116.0 ms for MoH and 122.2 ms for ZigMa.
-Although this is not equivalent to wall-clock latency, it is consistent with the interpretation that the gap comes from small-kernel dispatch and memory operations rather than larger dense computation.

-Based on this analysis, we are developing a lightweight dispatch-and-combine CUDA extension that groups samples sharing a route, removes host-side scalar checks, and fuses feature gathering and output combination without replacing the optimized Mamba selective-scan kernels.
-We are also investigating CUDA graph capture for frequent route configurations.
-We will release the optimized execution path, profiling scripts, and measurements in the public repository.
-Until these measurements are available, we explicitly report the current wall-clock limitation and restrict our claim to reduced active computation and parameter footprint.

-*(For additional details on the computational efficiency profile and runtime trade-offs, please also refer to our response to **mhMg W1–W2**.)*

 **W4.
 Routing overhead and system complexity**

 **Response**